tomasbasham/tomasbasham.github.io/_posts/2016-04-20-reclaim-your-disk-space.md

 ## Is There an Easier Way?

 If trawling through your filesystem for old, unnecessary files is too much hassle, and lets face it, it is there is a much easier way to discover files wasting disk space.
 [DaisyDisk4](https://daisydiskapp.com/) is a disk analyser tool for OS X that visualizes hard disk usage and allows you to free up hard disk space.
-It can be downloaded from the [App Store](#)
+It can be downloaded from the DaisyDisk [website](https://daisydiskapp.com/).